Rebecca Sugar: Other work

-Sugar designed the album cover of True Romance for Estelle, the voice of Garnet on Steven Universe.
+In 2015, Sugar designed the album cover of True Romance for Estelle, the voice of Garnet on Steven Universe.

 In December 2016, comic book publisher Youth in Decline featured Sugar's sketches and story notes for her unpublished comic Margo in Bed as issue #14 of the art/comics anthology series Frontier.

-In 2018, Sugar was featured on Gallant's 2018 R&B/Soul track TOOGOODTOBETRUE, along with Sufjan Stevens.
+In 2018, Sugar was featured in R&B singer Gallant's 2018 song "TOOGOODTOBETRUE", along with Sufjan Stevens.